 I can’t imagine spending almost $500 a month on a car.
-The average American household, which makes about $51,000 per year, can’t afford to spend that much.
-Most financial experts recommend that you keep your car-related expenses (car payment, gas & insurance) around 10-15% of your net pay, but if you’re buying a $30,000 car on a $51,000 salary, then you could be spending around 25% of your net pay on car-related expenses.
+The average American household, which makes about $51,000 per year, can't afford to spend that much.
+Many financial experts recommend that you keep your car-related expenses (car payment, gas & insurance) under 20% of your net pay, but if you’re buying a $30,000 car on a $51,000 salary, then you could be spending around 25% of your net pay on car-related expenses.

 At LearnVest, we recommend devoting 50% of your budget to essentials, which includes not only your transportation costs but also your housing, utilities and groceries.
 If you're spending 25% of your overall budget on car payments, that only leaves you 25% for your home and food.